developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 		 }
 	    }

-9. When we are done with scanning, we must release the scanner hardware resources for other applications to use.
-So override `onStop` method and disable the scanner to release it.
+9. When the app is done scanning, scanner hardware resources must be released for other applications to use.
+Override `onStop` method and disable the scanner to release it:

         :::java
         @Override